 Our mission and vision

-Polish Vodka is not only our national heritage, but also an essential attribute of ‘Polishness’ recognised all across the world.
+Polish Vodka is not only our national heritage, but it is also an essential attribute of ‘Polishness’ recognised all across the world.
 It also a crucial element of Polish culture, which has been served on Polish tables during celebrations for centuries.
 The goal of the Polish Vodka Museum was to create a space where we could present vodka’s unique history.
 We are going to use appealing and modern means to familiarise the visitors with the process of vodka production, raw materials used for its production as well as its different flavours.

 Once the visitors enter the museum, they will find interactive exhibitions, presentations and screenings, which tell the history of vodka production throughout the ages, as well as information and fun facts about the impact of vodka on shaping Polish culture and about its international career.